Tipping In Italy: When To Tip And How Much

 Waiters are actually paid

-In many countries – the US for example, but also Israel – tipping is a way of covering the wages of waiters and other workers who are otherwise paid a reduced hourly wage.
+In many countries—the US, for example, but also Israel—tipping is a way of covering the wages of waiters and other workers who are otherwise paid a reduced hourly wage.

 The tip is included in the bill already

-Most restaurants in Italy will charge a service fee that is either called coperto or – for larger groups – servizio.
-Before you reach out to your purse to get some change for a small mancia, carefully read the bill – chances are a service charge has been added already.
+Before you reach into your purse to get some change for a small mancia, carefully read the bill—chances are a service charge has already been added.
 If that’s not the case, just round up the final amount and leave the spare change.

 Tipping creates (wrong) expectations

-This is the main reason not to be tipping in Italy – at least, not large amounts as you may be used to in your home country.
-Tipping creates a whole set of expectations that may have a long term impact on our economic and welfare system, by which waiters feel entitled to a tip even when the customers are actually locals (and let me tell you, the average salary of an Italian who may be dining out is by no means as high as that of people in Northern Europe or North America).
+Tipping creates a whole set of expectations that may have a long-term impact on our economic and welfare system, by which waiters feel entitled to a tip even when the customers are actually locals (and let me tell you, the average salary of an Italian who may be dining out is by no means as high as that of people in Northern Europe or North America).

-Another thing to consider is that tipping may have a negative impact on wages too – whereby employers don’t feel obliged to pay waiters a fair amount, since they can work for tips.
+Another thing to consider is that tipping may have a negative impact on wages, too—whereby employers don’t feel obliged to pay waiters a fair amount since they can work for tips.

-Now that you know tipping is not necessary or expected, let’s see when leaving a tip is actually appreciated.
+Now that you know tipping is not necessary or expected let’s see when leaving a tip is actually appreciated.

-Tipping In Italy – When To Tip And How Much To Leave
+Tipping In Italy—When To Tip And How Much To Leave

-I invited my friends to my favorite pizzeria for my birthday.
-The waiter kept her cool despite our many (contradicting) requests; pizza was delicious and coperto not included, so I was happy to leave her a tip.
-Same thing when I invited my family to celebrate buying an apartment: the service was impeccable, the food mouthwatering, and I left a tip.
+For example, I invited my friends to my favorite pizzeria for my birthday.
+The waiter kept her cool despite our many (contradicting) requests; pizza was delicious, and coperto was not included, so I was happy to leave her a tip.

 Expect to receive the bill only after you have specifically asked the waiter (it’s considered rude to bring a bill to the table before the customer asks).
 Only some very busy pubs, bars and coffee shops will bring you the bill upon serving your drinks.
 You’ll have to pay at the desk at times.